tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you inspested and abstracted the communication between sub-components

-- Have you analyzed that the design is highly cohesive and loosely coupled and components have clearly defined communication boundaries
+- Have you analyzed that the design is highly cohesive and loosely coupled and components have clearly defined communication boundaries that are not poorly selected

-- Have you inspected the communication boundaries are not poorly selected and you don't have high coupling and low cohesion

 - Have you inspected there are no God objects in the design and you don't have high coupling AND high cohesion

 - Have you hidden any domain specific complexity

 - Have you eliminated any non-essential complexity e.g. concurrency

 - Have you verified that your design can be tested

 - Have you cautiously inspected if you can make your dependencies more loosely coupled

 - Is your design open for extension but minimizes modifications by relying upon principles of abstraction and polymorphism

 - Are you using lazy initilization, adapter, factory/builder pattern wherever necessary

+- Have you analyzed and handled when the whole system fails (irrespective of the reason)

+- Have you analyzed and handled the case when any sub-component of the system fails (irrespective of the reason)